forseti-security/terraform-google-forseti/examples/upgrade_forseti_with_v5.0/tutorial.md

 client_region   = "us-central1"
 ```
 ### Credentials path
 Remove the **credentials_path** variable if present.
-The `google` provider now solely relies on the _GOOGLE_APPLICACTION_CREDENTIALS_ environment variable.
+The `google` provider now solely relies on the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable.

 ### Root Resource identity
-Add the ***resource_name_suffix** variable and set it to the resource suffix.
+Add the **resource_name_suffix** variable and set it to the resource suffix.
 The suffix can be found appended to the Forseti Server VM, for example.
 ```
 resource_name_suffix = "abc123efg"
 ```